crossplane-contrib/provider-upjet-aws/provider-aws/docs/Quickstart.md

 xgql-7c4b74c458-5bf2q                       1/1     Running   3 (67m ago)   68m
 ```

+Find more information in the [Upbound UXP documentation](https://docs.upbound.io/uxp/).

 ## Log in with the Up command-line
 Use `up login` to authenticate to the Upbound Marketplace.